meterio/WarringStakes/README.md

 260bbd571d1a        dfinlab/meter-allin   "/usr/bin/supervisord"   23 hours ago        Up 23 hours                             meter
 ```
 ```
-sudo docker container stop meter              //stop the container sudo docker container start meter             //start the container sudo docker container rm meter                //remove the container sudo docker image ls sudo docker image rm [image ID]                   //remove the container image, will trigger redownloading the image at the next docker run, it is recommended to do this every time we upgrade the testnet sudo docker container exec -it meter bash     //launch a bash in the container
+docker container stop meter              //stop the container docker container start meter             //start the container docker container rm meter                //remove the container docker image ls docker image rm [image ID]                   //remove the container image, will trigger redownloading the image at the next docker run, it is recommended to do this every time we upgrade the testnet docker container exec -it meter bash     //launch a bash in the container
 ```

 The log files can be located inside the container, under /var/log/supervisor directory.
 If you file any bugs, please remember to attach the logs for PoS (both the stderr and stdout) in the bug.
 You could either copy and paste the log or use